This is a guest post by Laura, our resident expert on female travel.

 Pocket Mirror: Let’s face it, ladies.
 You can leave behind a hair dryer, your huge makeup bag, and most of your accessories, but having a little mirror comes in handy, even if it’s just to put in contact lenses.

 Resealable Bags: I always pack a few Ziploc bags when I travel.
 You never know when you might need them to store toiletries, protect your passport from the rain, or store odds and ends.

-Nail Clippers: I always forget to pack nail clippers and end up borrowing them from other travelers that I meet.
-With that in mind, you should put it on your packing list.
+Nail Clippers: I always forget to pack nail clippers and end up borrowing them from other travelers I meet.
+With that in mind, you should put them on your packing list.
 (That way, if I meet you along the way you can lend them to me!)

-Solid Shampoo: If you are traveling for an extended period of time and don’t wish to lug heavy bottles of shampoo or you don’t want to worry about refilling them on the way, check out Lush shampoo bars.
+Solid Shampoo: If you‘re traveling for an extended period of time and don’t wish to lug heavy bottles of shampoo or you don’t want to worry about refilling them on the way, check out Lush shampoo bars.
 They last up to six months.

-Makeup Basics: I don’t think a full bag of makeup is necessary or practical in many destinations.
-However, I always bring lip-gloss and mascara with me.
-It’s tough traveling long term and constantly feeling scrubby; every once and a while I just want to look and feel like a girl again.
+Makeup Basics: I don’t think a full bag of makeup is necessary or practical in many destinations, but I always bring lip gloss and mascara with me.
+It’s tough traveling long term and constantly feeling scrubby; every once and a while, I just want to look and feel like a girl again.